Logo L&E Global

 Notice Period

-Following the termination of an employment contract executed for an indefinite duration, unless resolved for “just cause” (i.e., a reason – as defined by the relevant case-law – that does not allow the employment relationship to proceed) both the employer and his/her former worker are eligible for a notice period, whose time duration depends strictly on the employee’s length of service and professional level acquired and as determined by the NCBA adopted by the company.
+Following the termination of an employment contract executed for an indefinite duration, unless resolved for “just cause” (i.e., a reason – as defined by Section 2119 of the Italian Civil Code – that does not allow the employment relationship to proceed not even on a temporary basis) both the employer and his/her former worker are eligible for a notice period, whose time duration depends strictly on the employee’s length of service and professional level acquired and as determined by the NCBA adopted by the company.
 In the event of termination of the employment contract as a result of an employer’s resolution, thus in case of dismissal, the former may exonerate the employee from working during such notice period by corresponding the relevant indemnity in lieu of notice.
 Instead, should the termination of the employment relationship due to the resignation of the employee, if the worker resigns without complying with the notice period as established by the applicable NCBA (save for resignation due to “just cause,” for which no notice is required), the employer can withhold the amount of compensation in lieu of notice from the payments that the employee is legally eligible to obtain following the termination of the employment agreement.